Your Water Plumbing System

 - Water Pressure - What to do if your water pressure is too high or too low.

-- Water Hardness - Typically, drinking water in San Diego averages about 16 grains per gallon (gr/gal) or 276 parts per million (ppm), and depending upon water demand and area of the City you live can range from 16 to 18 gr/gal or 272 to 284 ppm.
+- Water Hardness - Typically, drinking water in San Diego averages about 16 grains per gallon (gr/gal) or 276 parts per million (ppm), and depending upon water demand and the area of the City you live can range from 16 to 18 gr/gal or 272 to 284 ppm.
 More details are available in the annual Drinking Water Quality Reports.

 - GIS Information (Maps and Records) - The City's Development Services Department has records showing when your water line was installed and can provide a map showing where your water line connects to the City's water main.
 You can schedule an appointment to review the records by calling 619-446-5300.
 However, the City does not have diagrams or other information regarding where water lines are located on your property.
 For that information, you may want to contact a licensed plumber.

 - Water Construction and Development - Information about permits and fees, design guidelines and standards, approved materials list and more.